An Efficient Algorithm for Elastic I-optimal Design of Generalized Linear Models: Introduction

-The multiplicative algorithm, first proposed by Titterington \cite{78titterington} and Silvey et al.\cite{78silvey}, has been used widely in finding optimal designs of linear regression models.
+The multiplicative algorithm, first proposed by \citeI{78titterington} and \citeI{78silvey}, has been widely used in finding optimal designs of linear regression models.
 The main drawback of the multiplicative algorithm is that it requires a large candidate pool of points and updating the weights of all candidate points simultaneously can be computationally expensive.
-Due to its computational inefficiency, the use of multiplicative algorithm has not attracted large popularity over time.
 However, in our proposed sequential algorithm, guided by the theoretical results on optimal weights, we can apply the multiplicative algorithm to a much smaller set of points, which breaks the barrier of the original multiplicative algorithm and thus greatly improves the efficiency of the algorithm.
 The proposed algorithm is not only computationally efficient, but also very simple to implement.
-Furthermore, by employing the multiplicative algorithm, only nonnegative weights will be obtained and one needs not to deal with potential negative weights as in the algorithm proposed by Yang et al. \cite{13yang}.
+Furthermore, by employing the multiplicative algorithm, only nonnegative weights will be obtained and one needs not to deal with potential negative weights as in the algorithm proposed by \citeI{13yang}.
 It is worth pointing out that the proposed algorithm can be easily extended to construct optimal design under other optimality criteria, like $\Phi_p$-optimality.

 The remainder of this work is organized as follows.
 The proposed prediction-oriented EI-optimality for GLMs is established in Section \ref{section:IMSE}.
-Section \ref{section:optweights} details on finding optimal weights given any set of design points.
+Section \ref{section:optweights} details the findings on computing optimal weights given any set of design points.
 The proposed sequential algorithm and its convergence properties are developed in Section \ref{sec: Algorithm}.
 Numerical examples are conducted in Section \ref{section:Example} to evaluate the performance of the proposed algorithm.
 We conclude this work with some discussion in Section \ref{sec: discussion}.
 All the proofs are reported in the Appendix.